 Resident killer whales appear to be split into two communities, which are known as “Southern” and “Northern” residents.
 In over 30 years of research, members of the two communities have not been found in the same area at the same time.

-The southern resident community consists of one clan (J clan) and 3 pods (J, K and L pods) and number only around 86 animals.
+The southern resident community consists of one clan (J clan) and 3 pods (J, K and L pods) and number only 75 animals.
 They are most commonly seen in the waters around Victoria and the San Juan Islands in the summer, although they may range north to Desolation Sound and as far south as California in the winter months.
 Southern resident killer whales are critically endangered, due to their small population size, reliance on endangered or threatened salmon runs for prey, high toxin loads and sensitivity to boat disturbance.

 The northern resident community consists of 3 clans (A, G and R) and numerous pods within each clan.
-It numbers around 250 animals.
+It numbers approximately 300 animals.
 Northern residents are most commonly seen in the waters around the northern end of Vancouver Island, and in sheltered inlets along B.C.’s Central and North Coasts.
 They also range northward into Southeast Alaska in the winter months.
 Northern resident killer whales are also threatened by the same factors as southern residents.

 Bigg’s (transient) killer whales